HuluWZ/phone-formatter-eth/README.md

 ### Contributions
-PLease submit your contributions as PRs and also leave a good description for the
+PLease submit your contributions as PRs and also leave a good description for the PR

 ### Licenses
 MIT License